Andrew McDonough's Life & Legacy

-The McDonoughs have developed B+ cards to encourage acts of kindness to honor Andrew.
-Everything from chores to opening doors, and random gifts (lottery tickets on windshields) to gifts for other sick kids (video camera, iPod) have been done to spread the B+ message.
+We developed B+ cards to encourage acts of kindness to honor Andrew.
+Everything from doing chores to opening doors, from random gifts to strangers to gifts for other sick kids have been done to spread the B+ message.
 Kids, teens, and adults are asking for donations to The B+ Foundation in lieu of birthday and holiday gifts!
 Thousands of B+ supporters spread the message by wearing B+ Gear, talking about B+, and trying to Live Like Andrew.

-Every single day, Andrew's family receives emails, letters, phone calls about Andrew and The B+ Foundation, and requests for B+ t-shirts, wristbands, and B+ cards.
-People tell them that Andrew has changed their lives, and that they pray to Andrew.
-That's why Andrew's Mom recently told a reporter, "We're lucky.
-We get to talk about Andrew every day."
+Every day, Andrew’s family receives emails, letters, and phone calls about Andrew and The B+ Foundation, and requests for B+ T-shirts, wristbands, and B+ cards.
+People tell us that Andrew has changed their lives, and that they pray to Andrew.
 But still, every day without Andrew is hard.
-Hearing from friends and "friends we haven't met yet" helps keep them going.
-That, and the goal to spread the B+ message nationally.
-Andrew would have wanted that.
+Hearing from friends and “friends we haven’t met yet” helps keep us going.
+That, and the goal to continue to spread the B+ message nationally.
+As Andrew would have liked.